Abandoned Without Provenance

 The image below shows the approach to the church.
 Go to the left and I don’t know where the road will end up.
 Turn to the right and you reach the cemetery which is still in use.

 Eventually I did find a distinguishing feature of this old church that sets it, or at least this area, apart and provides some reason to take care of it.
 Just behind where I was standing when I photographed the road leading to the church there is a bench and cairn with a plaque to commemorate the service of Constable Leo N. Johnston.
-Constable Johnson was one of the four RCMP officers who were killed near Mayerthorpe in 2005.
+Constable Johnson was one of the four RCMP officers who were killed in the tragedy near Mayerthorpe in 2005.
 Constable Johnson grew up in the Owl River area so it’s certainly possible that he either attended this old church or at least came here for special events for friends and family.
-In fact his first post as an RCMP was in Lac La Biche before he moved to Mayerthorpe.
+In fact his first post as an RCMP was in nearby Lac La Biche before he moved to Mayerthorpe.
 All four officers that were killed were to be interred at the RCMP Cemetery in Regina.
 Constable Johnson’s mother wanted his remains to return to this very cemetery; in other words she wanted him to come home.
 His widow wanted Constable Johnson’s remains to be buried in Regina.
-She fought a legal battle all the way to the Supreme Court of Canada but lost.
-However somehow she then had his body exhumed and cremated.
+I can understand the reasons for both locations.
+Johnson’s parents fought a legal battle all the way to the Supreme Court of Canada but lost.
+Constable Johnson widow then had his body exhumed and cremated, but will not reveal where the ashes are located.
 You can read more about that dispute by clicking here.
 There is additional information about him as one of the Fallen Four at this link.

 Just when an old school or church seems to have no story to tell I discover that it is indeed a very special place.
 I hope that I’ll learn more about the history of this old church once my blog is posted.
 Frequently readers of the blog will have connections or other knowledge of the subject matter that then fills in the blanks.
 If you know something about this church, please comment below or contact me in Facebook.

 After posting this I learned that the church and land are up for sale.
-This is the link to the listing until it is sold or the listing expires.
-MLS site
+I originally provided a link to the listing but it no longer works so the church and land were either sold or it expired without a sale.
+I don’t know if it sold or not.